Thomas Hardy Walks at Lulworth Cove

 This itinerary may be subject to change, depending on walking conditions during the week.

-The walk starts at Higher Bockhampton where Hardy was born in 1840, and then explores the landscape just to the north of his home, which he immortalised as Egdon Heath in one of his most powerful novels, The Return of the Native.
+The walk starts at Higher Bockhampton where Hardy was born in 1840, and after walking through woodland to view his cottage, we continue through meadows and farmland which Hardy saw from his bedroom window, and which became the world of Far from the madding crowd, to arrive at Stinsford church where Hardy’s heart is buried in the grave of his first wife, Emma.
+After exploring Stinsford, Hardy’s Mellstock, the location for Under the Greenwood tree, we walk the paths Hardy walked along the River Frome and then explore the landscape to the north which he immortalised as Egdon Heath in one of his most powerful novels, The return of the native.
 We will still be able to see many of the features of the heath he drew upon in the novel, including the possible site of Mistover Knap where Eustacia Vye lived, the pond close by where she met her straying lover, Wildeve, and the mighty old British burial place which Hardy named Rainbarrow.
-We will continue through meadows and farmland which Hardy saw from his bedroom window, and which became the world of Far from the Madding Crowd, and arrive at Stinsford church (Hardy’s Mellstock), featured in Under the Greenwood Tree, and where Hardy’s heart is buried in the grave of his first wife, Emma.
-10 miles (16km)
+We end our walk in Puddletown, Hardy’s Weatherbury, at the church where Fanny Robin was buried and mourned by Sergeant Troy in Far from the madding crowd.
+9½ miles (15km)

 Wednesday: Cerne Abbas and The Woodlanders

 Our walk today starts and finishes in one of the most beautiful Dorset villages, Cerne Abbas, Hardy’s Abbot’s Cernal.
 From here we walk above the Cerne Valley and along the hillside to High Stoy, one of Hardy’s favourite viewpoints overlooking the Blackmore Vale.
 We continue along the crest of Little Minterne Hill, and as we walk through the beautiful valley with its rounded copses, by Minterne House, and where parts of old beech and oak forests shade our path, we enter the landscape of Hardy’s The Woodlanders, and its characters, Melbury and Giles Winterbourne.
-The paths take us through farmland and woodland into the loveliest part of Cerne Abbas, with its charming black and white cottages, and to the Abbey ruins, possibly used by Hardy as the model for the great barn in Far from the Madding Crowd.
-7miles (11km).
+The paths take us through farmland and woodland into the loveliest part of Cerne Abbas, with its charming black and white cottages, and to the Abbey ruins, possibly used by Hardy as the model for the great barn in Far from the madding crowd.
+8½ miles (14km)

-Thursday: Wessex Heights – around Melcombe Bingham in the footsteps of Tess of the D’Urbervilles
+Thursday: Wessex Heights – around Bulbarrow in the footsteps of Tess of the D’Urbervilles

-Our final walk begins in the heart of Tess of the D’Urbervilles countryside, just south of Melcombe Bingham.
+Today’s walk begins in the heart of Tess of the D’Urbervilles countryside in the Blackmore Vale.
 Appropriately, Tess is one of Hardy’s most intrepid walkers.
-We follow in Tess’s footsteps round the hills of Nettlecombe Tout and Bulbarrow Hill, whose summit is ringed by Rawlsbury Hill Fort.
-It was near here that Tess was compelled to look for work after Angel Clare deserted her.
+We follow in Tess’s footsteps around Bulbarrow Hill whose summit is ringed by Rawlsbury Iron Age Hill Fort.
+It was near here that Tess was compelled to look for work at Flintcombe Ash Farm (Plush) after Angel Clare deserted her.
 We continue on paths and bridleways walked by Tess, with views of Blackmore Vale which Hardy loved so much, and into which Tess gazed and saw ‘an abyss of chaotic shade’.
-Our route then takes us through small copses and farmland, and passes through small hamlets all known by Hardy as he wandered his beloved landscapes.
-9 miles (14½km)
+Our route then takes us through small copses, and farmland, and passes through the small hamlet of Hilton, the epitome of one of Hardy’s ‘part real/part imaginary’ village and through the Estate hamlet of Bingham Melcombe, all known by Hardy as he walked and cycled his beloved landscapes.
+7½ miles (12km)

 The cost of all transport to and from the walks is included in your holiday price.